 Computational Fluid Dynamics, abbreviated as CFD, is a numerical study of fluid flows and their characteristics.
 As we know, fluids in motion are omnipresent.
 Fluid analysis is, therefore, useful and important for almost all the objects in motion as we encounter flow around any moving object.
 Be it on land, in air, or in water.

-Have you checked out our projects on Mechanical yet?
+Have you checked out our projects on ANSYS yet?

 Fluid (gas and liquid) flows are governed by Partial Differential Equations which represent conservation laws for the mass, momentum, and energy.
 CFD is the art of reducing such complex PDE systems to a set of linear equations which can be solved using computers.
 Navier-Stokes equation, which describes the motion of fluids, has been described as “one of the greatest unsolved problems in physics”